kjs452/KennysOpenDSKY/README.md

         python program which should work on most python installations.

 ## Compiling for Arduino Nano
 I use the Arduino Command Line Interface.
-I run this under linux on a Raspberry Pi.
+I run this under Linux on a Raspberry Pi.
 (See <https://github.com/arduino/arduino-cli>)
 The included ```Makefile``` shows the commands needed to compile the sketch and upload to your Open DSKY kit.